Seedling-Project/SeedlingBackend/README.md

 has been adapted into the formulation of the site.
 It will also be actively maintained by students and have minimal bloat and minimal bureaucratic approach.

+## Github Contributions
+At this moment, there are two branches: main and frontend.
+Clone the repository.
+Set the main to your upstream as such: git branch --set-upstream-to=origin/main <variable_name>. the <variable_name> can be found with the git branch command.
+Now, using your forked/cloned repository, make pull requests if you want to contribute to the project.